 3. Killing of deformed children

-Deformed children were said to be possessed by evil spirits.
-The community only deemed it fit to kill the “evil children”.
+Deformed children were said to be possessed by evil spirits and the community only deems it fit to kill the “evil children”.
 This tradition is still carried out in most parts of Ghana.
 However, the Ghanaian government has a hard time trying to deal with such an inhibitive practice.
 This is because it is something the people of Ghana have practiced since time immemorial.
 The world at large is against such a culture as it denies the disabled children a chance to live.
 Most analysts give examples of various powerful world leaders who have had deformations but have made it in life.
 They include the likes of Franklin Delano who was the 32nd president of USA and had survived a polio attack.

 4. Human sacrifice

 As a way to appease their gods for one reason or the other, they would kill people and offer them as sacrifices.
 This was mostly done to infants.
 Babies were believed not to have any sins or problems and thus, the gods would readily accept their sacrifices.
 This is one among the listed Ghanaian cultural practices that has cut short the lives of so many innocent children.
 To make matters worse the only sacrificed healthy infants.
 Deformed babies were not legible for sacrifice since they were said to be possessed by an evil spirit.